Help als vrijwilliger of stage lopen

 Arequipa Peru, March 14, 2022.

-In addition, the work in finance also caused a lot of stress so that at one point I decided to work less.
+In addition, the work in finance also caused a lot of stress, so at one point I decided to work less.

 And what do you do with your free time?

-First of all relax and sleep in, have a cup of coffee, cycle around, work out, meet up with friends, and so on.
+First of all, relax and sleep in of course, have a cup of coffee, go for a bike ride, work out, meet up with friends, and so on.

-When that phase was over I thought it would be nice to do something for someone else with my spare time.
-And so it came about that I signed up for voluntary work.
+When that phase was a bit over I thought it would be nice to do something for someone else with my free time.
+And that's how I signed up for volunteer work.

-The nice thing about volunteer work is that you can do it when it suits you, in your time and on your terms.
-I also found out that what is very simple for me, can solve a world of problems for someone else.
-So with that fact, I could help someone very quickly and easily.
-I started to share my knowledge and felt much appreciation from the people I helped.
+The great thing about volunteering is that you can do it when it suits you, in your own time and on your own terms.
+I also discovered that what is very simple for me can solve a world of problems for someone else.
+With that fact, I could help someone very quickly and easily.
+I started sharing my knowledge, and I felt a lot of appreciation from the people I helped.

-Because I also speak Spanish and English, I always found it fun to combine my language skills with my financial knowledge, and in this way I could focus on a special target group in the Netherlands.
-I worked through all kinds of organizations, but of course also with my knowledge of entrepreneurship.
-Especially starters and Spanish speaking starters I could help very well.
+Because I also speak Spanish and English, I always found it very nice to combine my language skills with my financial knowledge, and in this way I could focus on a special target group in the Netherlands.
+I have worked through all kinds of organizations, but of course also with my knowledge of entrepreneurship.
+I was especially able to help starters and Spanish-speaking starters.

-Through my relationship I visited Peru almost every year and also there I put out my antennae to do something with my personal knowledge for e.g. NGOs.
+Through my relationship I visited Peru almost every year and there too I put out feelers to do something with my personal knowledge for NGOs, for example.

-The first volunteer "workplace" abroad was in Ollantaytambo via Awamaki.org.
+The first volunteer “workplace” abroad was in Ollantaytambo through Awamaki.org.

-An organization set up by an American, with the aim of supporting the women in the high mountains around the sacred valley of the Incas with extra income from their talent, the weaving of beautiful fabrics.
-There I worked in the finance and stock department.
+An organization set up by an American, with the aim of supporting the women in the high mountains around the sacred valley of the Incas with extra income from their talent, weaving beautiful fabrics.
+I worked there in the finance and stock department.
 Very nice to do, and a beautiful environment to stay in.

-My current workplace is the organsiation Paz Holandesa in Arequipa.
-A clinic that was set up to help poor children get good healthcare.
+My current workplace is the organization Paz Holandesa in Arequipa.
+A clinic that was set up to help poor children get good health care.
 Here I work as a consultant for the Dutch director, Marjan van Mourik.
-I know her through the Foundation Paz Holandesa in the Netherlands where I am secretary.
+I know her through the Paz Holandesa Foundation in the Netherlands where I am secretary.
 It is very nice to do and gives a lot of satisfaction.
-You can sometimes make a world of difference with small simple "Dutch" tools
+Sometimes you can make a world of difference with small simple "Dutch" tools

 for the people here.

-What strikes me again is the trust and high degree of acceptance in working as a volunteer.
-You get all kinds of information automatically, people are willing to help you with anything if you can not follow, you get insight into the processes on site and most people listen carefully when you tell something from your own experience.
+What strikes me again is the trust and high level of acceptance in working as a volunteer.
+You get all kinds of information automatically, people are prepared to help you with everything if you can't follow it, you get insight into the processes on site and most people listen attentively when you tell something from your own experiences.

 All in all, the quality of your own life becomes so good that you really walk around as a satisfied person, in a completely different world than you were used to.
-With what is in you you can make others very happy and that gives enormous satisfaction.
+With something that is inside you, you can make others very happy and that gives enormous satisfaction.

-But also my language skills are improving and the knowledge of the society, the habits and the knowledge of another culture are very nice additional benefits that remain with you for the rest of your life.
+But my language skills are also improving and the knowledge of society, customs and knowledge of another culture are wonderful benefits that will stay with you for the rest of your life.

-If you are interested in doing something for another person, let us know via the website and indicate what you have to offer.
-You'll see that it will be an experience to remember!
+If you are interested in doing something for someone else, let us know via the website and indicate what you have to offer.
+You will see that it will be an experience you will never forget again.

 forget!